 One day I dusted off the Kon-Tiki book.
 My dream jumped off the pages and came to life.
 I said to myself, "I must find a way!"
 Two years later I was in Hawaii and learned how the Polynesian people populated the Pacific Islands in dugout canoes 1,000 years ago.
 My dream was changed from a raft to a dugout canoe.
 At this time opportunity came back and fast.

 I helped crew a 36-foot sailboat from Hawaii to California.
 This provided my ocean sailing experience.
-Next, I was hired by the Panama Canal Company, Panama.
-Soon, my supervisor asked me to attend hard-hat diver school at company expense.
+Next, I was hired by the Panama Canal Company, Panama as a machinist.
+Soon my supervisor asked me to attend hard-hat diver school at company expense.
 With this skill money was no longer a problem.

 A short time later I was living on a beach in Tahiti building a 40-foot Polynesian double-hull boat named Liki Tiki.
 The hulls were built by Choco Indians in the Darien Providence of Panama and shipped to Tahiti.
 I built the boat according to popular theory and information supplied by the Bishop Museum in Honolulu.
 Three days at sea convinced me the double-hull theory was wrong.
 The two hulls worked against each other and would soon breakup.